AndreasLyngholm/Donatello/README.md

 # Quickstart guide (Linux)
 For this part, we assume that you have <a href="https://www.jolie-lang.org/">Jolie</a> installed on you machine.

-To run Nuxt, you will have to declare where the content of your web server is stored.
+To run Donatello, you will have to declare where the content of your web server is stored.
 This can be done in two ways:
 - Pass the content directory as an argument.
 For example, if your content is in `/var/www`, then you should run the command `jolie launcher.ol /var/www`.
-- Pass the content directory by using the environment variable `NUXT_WWW`.
+- Pass the content directory by using the environment variable `DONATELLO_WWW`.
 In this case, you just need to invoke `jolie launcher.ol`.

 # Examples